APPetite: Using Dining Cashback Rewards with Ease

 Highlighted the importance of visual contrast in the graphs and the facets across interfaces: stronger contrast between items that are close to each other helped them stand out more.

 Overall, both participants noted the abundance of contextual information for each page, which was engaging but not overwhelming or disruptive.
-Thus, we made minimal changes to our hi-fi prototypes.

 Takeaways